PrincetonUniversity/lucid/examples/p4_bmv2_examples/p4runtime/README.md

 ## How interactive mode works

+The `dpt --interactive` flag turns the interpreter into a long-running server that can be driven from any process with line-delimited JSON.

 > - **Input**: every event is a JSON dict on its own line.
 Reads from
 >   stdin until EOF.
 > - **Output**: each exit event is a single-line JSON record on